-Grantchester is an ongoing television series inspired by The Grantchester Mysteries, a series of six crime fiction adventures featuring the clerical detective Sidney Chambers.
+Grantchester is an ongoing television series inspired by The Grantchester Mysteries, a series of seven crime fiction adventures featuring the clerical detective Sidney Chambers.

 The series is set in the 1950’s and stars James Norton, Robson Green, Tom Brittney, Al Weaver, Tessa Peake-Jones and Morven Christie.
 It is made by Kudos, for ITV in the U.K. and P.B.S in the U.S.A, streams on Amazon, and has been shown in over one hundred and thirty countries.

 The village of Grantchester is located two miles outside Cambridge and sixty miles north of London.
 It was chosen for its iconic status as an English village, the subject of Rupert Brooke’s great poem The Old Vicarage, Grantchester.

 God!
 I will pack, and take a train,

 For England's the one land, I know,

 Where men with Splendid Hearts may go;

 The shire for Men who Understand;

 And of THAT district I prefer